Celebrities rush to embrace Kamala Harris as Biden bows out – DW – 07/22/2024

 Celebrities rush to embrace Kamala Harris as Biden bows outJuly 22, 2024

-Curtis, star of horror classics like "Halloween," took to Instagram soon after the announcement to heartily endorse Harris — a former attorney general of California and US senator who is yet to be formally nominated by the Democratic party.
+Curtis, star of horror classics like "Halloween," took to Instagram soon after the announcement to heartily endorse Harris — a former attorney general of California and US senator who has yet to be formally nominated by the Democratic Party.

-"She is a fierce advocate for women's rights and people of color and her message is one of HOPE and UNITY for America at her time of great national divide," wrote Curtis in a post that has nearly 250,000 likes.
+"She is a fierce advocate for women's rights and people of color and her message is one of HOPE and UNITY for America at her time of great national divide," wrote Curtis in a post that had nearly 250,000 likes on Monday morning.

 Hollywood unites quickly around Harris